-Dr. Andrew Phillips is a sought-after teacher and performer in the southeastern United States.
-He holds a Bachelor of Music Education from the University of North Carolina-Greensboro, his Master’s in Horn Performance from the University of Iowa, and the Doctor of Musical Arts in Horn Performance from UNCG.
+Dr. Andrew Phillips is a sought-after teacher, performer, and composer in the southeastern United States.
+He holds a Bachelor’s of Music Education from the University of North Carolina-Greensboro, his Master’s in Horn Performance from the University of Iowa, and the Doctor of Musical Arts in Horn Performance from UNCG.

 Dr. Phillips has previously served on the faculty at Mitchell Community College in Statesville, NC and as a high brass and piano instructor at Upbeat Music Company in Lewisville, NC.

-Dr. Phillips serves as the Assistant Professor of High Brass and Coordinator of Brass Studies.
+Dr. Phillips serves as the Associate Professor of High Brass and Coordinator of Brass Studies.